 Maaike Fransen graduated cum laude from the Design Academy in Eindhoven, The Netherlands, in 2010.
 After graduating, she went on to develop her autonomous art practice while also completing numerous freelance projects and commissions.
 Among other things, she worked for, and in collaboration with, the Danish fashion designer and artist Henrik Vibskov and the Australian body-architect Lucy McRae.
 Her show HOARDING (DIS)ORDER, made possible with support from the Creative Industries Fund NL, was exhibited in 2014 during Amsterdam Fashion Week.
 Driven by a desire to expand and deepen her artistic practice, Fransen completed the one-off two-year Master’s programme ‘Fashion Matters’ at the Sandberg Institute in Amsterdam in 2017.
 New works resulting from this involvement were shown in Comfort Zone(s), a solo exhibition and performance loop staged in the Art Chapel of Amsterdam in July 2019.
 Comfort Zone(s) was realized in collaboration with MILK Amsterdam (a platform offering pop-up art spaces) and with support from the Amsterdam Fund for the Arts.

 Fransen has received numerous national and international prizes.
 For her 2010 Bachelor graduation project Peripatetic Paraphernalia at the Eindhoven Design Academy, she was awarded the Academy’s Melkweg Award for the most authentic graduation project and the Keep an Eye Grant for young creative talent by the Dutch Keep an Eye Foundation.
 In 2017, she won the PIG (Practical-Intelligent-Genius) Award, offered annually by Henrik Vibskov to ‘outstanding creative talent’.
-She currently lives and works in Amsterdam.
+She currently lives in Amsterdam and works in Weesp.

 Sarah van Binsbergen